National Police Service Commission NPSC

 As a Commission, the National Police Service Commission NPSC, will act in such a manner as to "....... (a) protect the sovereignty of the people; (b) secure the observance by all State organs of democratic values and principles; and (c) promote constitutionalism."
 (Article 249).

-This is a new Commission under the New Constitution anchored by Article 246, of Chapter 14 - National Security, and Article 248 of Chapter 15 - Commissions and Independent Offices.
+This is a new Commission under the Constitution of Kenya 2010 anchored by Article 246, of Chapter 14 - National Security, and Article 248 of Chapter 15 - Commissions and Independent Offices.
 Excerpts:

 246. (1) There is established the National Police Service Commission.